Competitive prices for top quality

 That depends on the variety.

-For tall varieties only: top after 6–8 trusses so the plant can put energy into ripening the existing fruit.
+Only for tall varieties: top after 6–8 trusses so that the plant directs energy towards ripening the existing fruit.

 Cherry tomatoes and snack tomatoes are both small-fruited tomatoes.
 The smallest, sweetest tomatoes are often referred to as snack tomatoes.